Weak amenability for dynamical systems: Preliminaries

-Note that \cite[Remark 3.4]{MTT16} shows that Herz--Schur $\theta$-multipliers of $(A,G,\alpha)$ act in the same way as Herz--Schur $(A,G,\alpha)$-multipliers, when viewed through a weak*-continuous functional.
-To simplify notation I will often omit the superscript $\theta$ from the multiplication map $S_F$ associated to a Herz--Schur $(A,G,\alpha)$-multiplier; it will be clear from the presence/absence of $\theta$ elsewhere in the notation where $S_F$ is acting.
+Note that \cite[Remark 3.4]{MTT18} shows that Herz--Schur $\theta$-multipliers of $(A,G,\alpha)$ act in the same way as Herz--Schur $(A,G,\alpha)$-multipliers, when viewed through a weak*-continuous functional.
+To simplify notation I will often omit the superscript $\theta$ from the maps $S_F$ associated to the multipliers defined above; it will be clear from the presence/absence of $\theta$ elsewhere in the notation where $S_F$ is acting.